 Ride In My Back Yard Challenge

-On June 12, we will post the location details for each challenge category, and you will have until midnight on June 30 to hit each spot on the list for your category, snap your photos and send them in.
-There will be approximately 8 locations for the Novice and Expert Categories and 5 locations for the Kids.
+On May 31, we will post the location details for each challenge category, and you will have until midnight on June 30 to hit each spot on the list for your category, snap your photos and send them in.
+There will be 8-10 locations for the Novice and Expert Categories and 5 locations for the Kids.

 Whether you are a little ripper, just getting into mountain biking, or are a bona fide shredder, we have a R.I.M.B.Y.
-Challenge category for you.
-Although we can’t meet for big group rides or offer our classic CMBC events right now, it’s a great time to get out and explore our local Whitehorse trails (… and some of us may need some extra bike therapy happy feels right now!
+Challenge category for you:

 The Novice Challenge will see riders explore green/beginner and blue/intermediate trails (no black/advanced trails).
 This challenge will take several rides of less than 2 hours (at a novice pace) to complete.
 Riders will cover trails at Mt.
 Mac, Grey Mountain and Crestview.

-The Expert Challenge includes black/advanced trails (but no double black), as well as trails that will take longer than 2 hours to complete.
+The Expert Challenge includes black/advanced trails, as well as trails that will take longer than 2 hours to complete.
 Some of the Expert Challenge trails may be dangerous for riders without the skill level and riding experience to do them.
 Trails you might see in the Expert Challenge could be, for example, Easy Money, Blown Away, The Dream

 Prizes & Wayfinding:

 There's no difference between prize values of Novice and Expert, so choose the category that best fits you.
 We recommend you use TrailForks if you are unfamiliar with the trail network and also to help you plan your route to R.I.M.B.Y.
-Challenge locations once they are posted on June 12 (the TrailForks phone app is the way to go for on the trail navigation!).
-In the meantime, line up some riding mates and block off some windows from June 13-30 to get out riding in your backyard!
+Challenge locations once they are posted on May 31 (the TrailForks phone app is the way to go for on the trail navigation!).
+In the meantime, line up your riding pals, and set some time in June to get out riding in your backyard!

 $ 5.00 Kids